NuvOps/cfn-nested-wordpress/README.md

 To launch the entire stack and deploy a WordPress site on AWS launch the master.yml file in the AWS CloudFormation console.

+Note.
+If you want to use Route53 update the line 419 (DnsHostId) in the file **wp-master.yml** with the Hosted Zone Id of your domain.

 #### Optional: Encrypting Amazon EFS Data & Metadata at Rest